spiral/docs/http/cookies.md

 ## Cookie Manager
 The easiest way to manage cookies in Spiral is to obtain instance of `Spiral\Cookies\CookieManager`.
-This instance can be stored inside singletong services and controllers and provide access to active request scope.
+This instance can be stored inside singleton services and controllers and provide access to active request scope.

 ```php
 public function index(CookieManager $cookies)